Investing Fees could cost you your early retirement!

 Impact over 30 years

-Let’s take a look at the impact of investing fees over 30 years.
+Then, we look at the impact of investing fees over 30 years.
 30 years is a period that is already more reasonable for early retirement.

-Let’s see directly how much money we lose to fees:
+Here is directly how much money we lose to fees:

 By going from a 1.0% fee to a 0.2% fee, you can save over 80’000 CHF!
-We are talking about a huge amount of money that can make a very significant difference!
+We are talking about a huge amount of money that can make a significant difference!
 If you had a portfolio of 1’000’000 to start with, you would get a difference of 800’000 CHF after 30 years!

 It is very interesting to note that after 30 years, the lost compounding value is higher than the fees paid.
 And this gets even more true for a higher number of years!

-Let’s check our retirement simulation again for 30 years.
+We can check our retirement simulation again for 30 years.

-If you are paying a 1.0% fee or more, you will likely have to use a lower withdrawal rate than 4.0%.
+If you pay a 1.0% fee or more, you will likely have to use a lower withdrawal rate than 4.0%.
 When you are planning for the future, it is essential to take this into account.
 Reducing your chances of success by 10% is already very dangerous.
 Some people can plan for a 90% chance of success.
 But many fewer people can accept an 80% chance of success.

-Impact on 40 years retirement
+Impact on 40 years of retirement

 Over 40 years, investing fees have a devastating impact!
 Even a 1.0% fee reduces your chances of success to less than 80%!
 It means that with such a fee, the 4% rule fails!
 And with 2.0%, your chances of success are even below 60%.